 - Keynote: Finding Funny in Change - Jan McInnis - click to hear a message from Jan

 Whether it’s going green or the myriad of new rules that govern the industry, we are constantly reacting to a new playing field.
 From reform to the new industry rules and regulations that are being developed, professionals are routinely having to reassess and re-evaluate their practices.
 And all of this change causes fear, tension and miscommunication!
 Jan combines her hilarious comedy with practical tips on dealing with change through using humor.

-- Extending the Power Point with Data Analysis Expressions (DAX) - Tommy Stephens, K2 Enterprises LLC
+- Extending the Power Pivot with Data Analysis Expressions (DAX) - Tommy Stephens, CPA, K2 Enterprises LLC